I’ll See You Online. The Shift to Virtual Work.

 In addition to a computer, you’ll benefit from acquiring the following equipment:

 - Headphones with a microphone.
-You may want to buy headphones with a noise-cancelling feature if you have housemates or are distracted by ambient noise.
+You may want to buy headphones with a noise-canceling feature if you have housemates or are distracted by ambient noise.

 - A high-quality webcam if your laptop doesn’t have one built-in.